L3Gaunt/chatgenius/existing-bugs.md

 TODO
 - nested replies
-x after deleting a channel, the page should load another channel
++ after deleting a channel, the page should load another channel
 - integrate auth with google+github
 - need to be able to log out after login
 - forgot password functionality